 This is why an app prototype should have a clear idea about all the features and design elements it is going to incorporate and utilize.
 The prototype only needs to validate the key design decisions and design elements that make the look and feel of the app.
 So, the pace should be given an upper hand without missing the prototyping goals.

 Remember, the prototype is not the final app design but just a bare minimum framework that gives the basic idea of how the app is going to look and feel and how it is going to function.
-This is why, if during prototyping you spend time on fancy typography or color elements, you are actually causing unnecessary delay to the app design.
+This is why, if during prototyping you spend time on fancy typography or colour elements, you are actually causing unnecessary delay to the app design.

 It is better if you can just do away with the design details from your prototype or can use these details only sparingly where you feel they are absolutely required.
 Once you put the key design elements in place, the minute details just take shape accordingly.